Drink Driving cases in Scotland include consequences such as job loss, business failure, loss of home, loss of car, relationship melt down.

 If your lawyer does not specialise in drink driving cases in Scotland, you may not be getting the best advice and you may not have the strongest case.

-Hire the best that you can afford.
+When dealing with drink driving cases in Scotland you should hire the best that you can afford.
 Remember that if you do get banned it may be possible to get your licence back before the end of the period of ban.